 These strategies don’t provide quick ROI – it’s more about adjusting your mindset and creating healthy habits until you stop sabotaging your own professional growth.

-Becoming a sales monk:
+Becoming a sales monk with these sales strategies:

 1. Don’t chase money